BxCppDev/Bayeux/README.rst

    -  GSL 1.15 or higher: http://www.gnu.org/s/gsl
    -  CLHEP 2.1.3.2 or higher: http://proj-clhep.web.cern.ch
    -  Geant4 9.6.0 or higher: http://geant4.cern.ch
-       - with GDML support enabled
+       - with GDML support enabled (through the XercesC library)
    -  ROOT 5.34.0 or higher: http://root.cern.ch
+      geomtools requires you setup ROOT at least with support for:
+       * minimal X11,
+       * GDML,
+       * OpenGL.

 For ease of use, LPC Caen provides the Cadfael SDK which bundles these libraries for easy use by Bayeux and clients of Bayeux.
 You can use this bundle, or, at your discretion, your own, or system, installs of these packages.

+-  **Additional Software Required**

+   - geomtools also requires Gnuplot 4.0 or higher: http://www.gnuplot.info

 Known Issues on Tested Platforms
 --------------------------------